cyschneck/Birdbox/README.md

 	the bird, like life span or egg color and behavior along with a picture to identify.
 In addition, the database will include information about easily confused pairs (like crows and ravens) to help the user to distinguish easily confused birds.
-	Also, with the opportunity to expand the databse, there will be an option for a form that users can fill out for curated submissions (based on the moderator's discretion).
+	Also, with the opportunity to expand the database, there will be an option for a form that users can fill out for curated submissions (based on the moderator's discretion).
 This will include the ability to pin a user's location for identification to count and collect sightings.

 ![description_readme](https://cloud.githubusercontent.com/assets/22159116/18973487/e1dff67e-865a-11e6-8672-971773fb4296.PNG)

 	Example UI for selection options

 ![website_readme](https://cloud.githubusercontent.com/assets/22159116/18973489/e1f7116a-865a-11e6-8185-c57392803f75.PNG)

 ## Vision Statement